SynfiniDLT/daml-tokenization-toolkit/operations/README.md

 ```

 The contract IDs of the factories will be saved with their labels under the `.dops` directory.
 Finally, we can use them
 to create the `Account`s.
-The tool supports both a propose-accept worklow and also a unilateral method to do this.
+The tool supports both a propose-accept workflow and also a unilateral method to do this.
 For
-simplicity, this is example will show the unilateral way.
-It assumes we are able to act as both the custodian and owner
+simplicity, this example will show the unilateral way.
+It assumes we can act as both the custodian and owner
 in a single command.
 This can be useful for testing on a single participant.
 For example, to create one `Account` for
 Bob, use this JSON file: